Engin-Boot/pong-stage-Logan111/Stage0/Game_play.md

 ### Scenario: How long does the players have to wait before starting

-  Given the playes launched the game and waiting for the game to start
+  Given players launched the game and waiting for the game to start

   When the player press "PLAY" option on menu